orb-lang/helm/doc/md/modeselektor.md

 instance as the first argument.

+The state machine has to represent two sorts of state: the mode we're operating in, and a buffer of commands.
+Our mode engine is modeled after
+emacs: rather than have some kind of flag that can be set to "insert", "navigate", "command", or "visual", these will be modeled as swiching the pointer to jump tables.
+If a command needs to know which mode it's in, this can be done with pointer comparison.

+We're starting with ``vi`` mode and ``nerf`` mode, which is a lightweight ``readline`` implementation that won't use the command buffer.
+Issuing a command like ``d3w`` requires a simple command buffer.

+The syntax can't be tied to the semantics in any tighly-coupled way.
+I intend to support ``kakoune`` syntax as soon as possible; there you would say ``w3d``.

+This implies that the commands can't be aware of the buffer; because ``d3w`` and ``w3d`` are two ways of saying the same thing, they should end in an identical method call.

+This means when the time comes we handle it with a secondary dispatch layer.

+There really are effectively arbitrary levels of indirection possible in an editor.
+This is why we must be absolutely consistent about everything receiving the same tuple (modeS, category, value).

+They must also have the same return type, with is either ``true`` or ``false, err``  where ``err`` is an error object which may be a primitive string.

 ``modeselektor`` passes any edit or movement commands to an internally-owned ``linebuf``, which keeps all modeling of the line.  ``modeselektor`` decides when to repaint the screen, calling ``rainbuf`` with a region of ``linebuf`` and